miyakogi/m2r/README.md

 Write index.md and run `make html`.

-When `m2r` extension is enabled on sphinx and `.md` file is loaded, m2r converts to reST and pass to sphinx, not making new `.rst` file.
+When `m2r` extension is enabled on sphinx and `.md` file is loaded, m2r converts to rst and pass to sphinx, not making new `.rst` file.

 #### mdinclude directive